restatedev/documentation/docs/deployment-operations/errors.md

 * The Restate runtime can reach the service endpoint through the configured `uri`
 * If additional authentication is required, make sure it's configured through `additional_headers`

+## META0004 {#META0004}

+Cannot register the provided service endpoint, because it conflicts with the uri of an already registered service endpoint.

+In Restate service endpoints have a unique uri and are immutable, thus it's not possible to discover the same endpoint uri twice.
+Make sure, when updating a service endpoint, to assign it a new uri.

+You can force the override using the `"force": true` field in the discover request, but beware that this can lead in-flight invocations to an unrecoverable error state.

+See the [versioning documentation](http://restate.dev/docs/deployment-operations/versioning) for more information.

+## META0005 {#META0005}

+Cannot propagate endpoint/service metadata to Restate components.
+If you see this error when starting Restate, this might indicate a corrupted Meta storage.

+We recommend wiping the Meta storage and recreate it by registering endpoints in the same order they were registered before.

 ## RT0001 {#RT0001}

 The invocation response stream was aborted due to the timeout configured in `worker.invoker.response_abort_timeout`.